Eroica-cpp/linux-system-programming/README.md

 Linux System Programing
 ======================================================
-This repo is used to store notes, code, and other relavant course materials for linux system programming.
+This repo is used to store notes, code, and other relevant course materials for linux system programming.

 Week #1 Unix Basic
 ----------------------